Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 Warranty

-Yoder beats Treager hands down on this one.
-The Traeger warranty is 3 years long, whereas all Yoder models come with a 10-year warranty, which includes a 3-year warranty for the electronic control system and a 1-year warranty for the igniter.
+Treager and Yoder models both come with a 10-year warranty.
+On the Yoder that includes a 3-year warranty for the electronic control system and a 1-year warranty for the igniter.

 Stand out features: Yoder